RobertoMalatesta/Quant-2/README.md

 All-in-one open-source quant library that values simplicity and elegance.

 ## Philosophy
-Build and a set of clean APIs that simplify the daily routine part and cliches of a quant's job and help you better focus on what are really important, which is structure design and
+Build and a set of clean APIs that simplify the daily routine part and cliches of a quant's job and help you better focus on what are really important, which is the structure design.

-## References
-1. DerivaGem 3.0 by 'Wall Street Bible'
-2. Matlab Quant Finance

 ## Installation
 pip install quant